Review: the Apple Watch Series 8 is new… ish

 This depends on where you’re coming from.
 If this is going to be your first Apple Watch and you don’t want to break your bank with the Ultra, then by all means go for it.
 You’ll get the best the Apple Watch has to offer, Ultra aside.
 If you’re upgrading from a previous Watch, that depends on which model you’re upgrading from.
 Series 4 and lower?
 Might be time to change it up.
 But there might not be enough to tempt those with Series 5 and above to upgrade to the Series 8.

-The Apple Watch Series 8 starts at a price of THB 15,900.
+The Apple Watch Series 8 starts at a price of Rs 45,900.
 Visit the Apple website for more info or to buy online.